FIA Contemporary Crafts Wing opens with blitz of thanks, hopes for a “world saved by beauty”

 Remembering the laborers

-Pastor Dan Scheid of St. Paul’s Episcopal chose to celebrate people he said might be overlooked: “the skilled trades and labor of those who built this place – carpenters, bricklayers, pipefitters, plumbers, roofers, tillers – everything that it takes to support the insititution.”
+Pastor Dan Scheid of St. Paul’s Episcopal chose to celebrate people he said might be overlooked: “the skilled trades and labor of those who built this place – carpenters, bricklayers, pipefitters, plumbers, roofers, tilers – everything that it takes to support the insititution.”
 Without their work, he said, “our common life would crumble.”
 (Executive Director Henry later noted the FIA employs a staff of 109, many of whom fall into skilled trades categories and not all of whom could be individually named.)

 Michigan Lieutenant Governor Brian Calley may have captured the tagline of the day.
 After celebrating recent downtown improvements from the removal of the Hamilton Dam to the Educare Center to the Ferris Wheel innovation incubator as a marker of economic development, he said, “This city is on a roll,” adding, “It’s the easiest city in America to fall in love with.”